 Monkey absolutely adored the fountains we found and we spent a good while watching him jumping across.
 Even though we repeatedly warned him to be careful, he became a little cocky and ended up falling in and banging his face.
 Which meant our evening out on the town had come to an abrupt end.
 It also meant Monkey had a shiner for the rest of the trip…

 Driving from Auxerre to Chablis is an assault on the senses.
-Even through the squeaky windscreen wipers, the views of the rolling vineyards, which go on and on, are spectacular.
+Even though the squeaky windscreen wipers, the views of the rolling vineyards, which go on and on, are spectacular.
 Once we hit the heart of Chablis, Monkey excitedly pointed out at the huge statue of a hand holding grapes… we’d definitely hit wine country.

 If you drink wine, then I’m certain you’ve enjoyed a glass from the infamous Burgundy region.
 Chablis itself is a pretty town to explore – even in the rain.
 We wandered the streets and found a traditional wine press monument and tried to explain to Monkey how it worked.
-We peeked at the wine shops and walked across the River Serein – finding a small tow path.
+We peeked at the wine shops and walked across the River Serein – finding a small towpath.
 We also found the churches of Saint-Pierre and Saint-Martin.
 What was strange was there was not a soul to be seen again – the rain really had driven people away!

 Wine tasting with Au Couer du Vin

-Hubby and I are huge wine fans, so for us this was fascinating – particularly as Eric had so many stories to tell.
+Hubby and I are huge wine fans, so for us, this was fascinating – particularly as Eric had so many stories to tell.
 Monkey, however, wasn’t bothered at all.
 He just loved running around and jumping in the puddles.

 When we arrived at the cellars of Domaine Bersan at Saint-Bris-le-Vineux Eric lead us into the vaults brimming with history.
 This time Monkey’s interest was piqued having to climb below ground, discovering nooks and the dark, twisted tunnels, which were constructed by villagers and the monks of the Templar order so that inhabitants could live underground in case of a siege.
 Amazingly, Eric also showed us fossils embedded within the cellar walls that have been there for hundreds of millions of years.
 Of course, Monkey had to touch…

 The best part came when we got to the wine tasting!
 We even met wine producer Jean-François (below), who told us he was still in shock from the terrible frost that had wiped out nearly all his vines.
 It was terribly sad, but he still managed to raise a smile.
-Of course we left with a box of wine, and Eric also kindly gave us a complimentary vintage bottle of red.
+Of course, we left with a box of wine, and Eric also kindly gave us a complimentary vintage bottle of red.
 Such a lovely gesture and one we really appreciated.

 We were so happy to be able to relax in the beautiful house, which we had to ourselves, have a hot bath and warm up after our busy day.
 Plus, by this time we were all famished!